How To Know What To Charge (So You Don’t End Up Resenting Your Clients or Hating Yourself)

 Let’s get to the point, yeah?
 MONEY.

-You need it to have a business (otherwise you’re just running a REALLY time consuming hobby, which is cool if that’s what you want to do, but then don’t bitch about not making any money).
+You need it to have a business (otherwise you’re just running a REALLY time consuming hobby, which is cool if that’s what you want to do, but then don’t complain about not making any money).

 When you’re first starting out, the money part of your business can be suuuuper stressful.
 You’re totally broke, so you’re frugal as hell and won’t even spend $10 on your business.
-And at the same time, the thought of asking your clients for money is terrifying.
-You sound awkward and nervous and so not professional (and yes your clients can smell it).
-And nevermind the fact that even if you DID try to ask confidently, you have no idea what you should actually be charging.

 You have to start somewhere.